JensRantil/jensrantil.github.io/content/pages/services.md

 Services
 ========

-_Sweet Potato Tech_  offers IT consultancy services in areas such as site reliability engineering (SRE), DevOps, platform engineering & strategy, agile development, technical architecture, product development, and more.
+I am the founder of _Sweet Potato Tech_ which  offers IT consultancy services in areas such as site reliability engineering (SRE), DevOps, platform engineering & strategy, agile development, technical architecture, product development, and more.
 I offer training, workshops, coaching, mentoring, and hands-on technical work.
 It all depends on what your needs are.

 For inquiries, feel free to send me [an e-mail][email] or [reach out on LinkedIn][linkedin].